hfmark/tektonika_copyedit/README.md

 A conda environment is a nice way to set this up.

+You will also need to have pandoc (pandoc.org/) installed for the initial conversion of the .docx file.

 ## general steps for the conversion process
 - convert .docx article file to latex